Prestige: What Hunger Makes of Smoke

 This logic has shaped how we assess universities, governments, and media institutions.
 Sociologist Pierre Bourdieu called it “symbolic capital”—the idea that something has value simply because others believe that it does.
 Once that belief becomes socially accepted, it’s hard to question.

 But that belief isn’t neutral.
 Prestige tends to reinforce existing hierarchies of class, race, education, and access.
-It privileges those already close to institutional power, often sidelining the labour, knowledge, and artistry that exist outside sanctioned spaces.
+It privileges those already close to institutional power, often sidelining the labor, knowledge, and artistry that exist outside sanctioned spaces.

-A lesser-known university might offer a curriculum better aligned with a student’s goals, but it’s the perceived prestige that tends to carry weight on a résumé—frequently eclipsing more relevant factors.
+A lesser-known university might offer a curriculum better aligned with a student’s goals, but it’s the perceived prestige that tends to carry weight on a résumé, frequently eclipsing more relevant factors.

 The same applies to academia, where citations, credentials, and affiliations shape whose voice is considered credible.